Async I/O - Sockets

 Specifically:

-• Handle partial reads (accumulate bytes until you have a complete frame)
+2. Handle partial reads by accumulate bytes until you have a complete frame

 The TCP layer is already done.
 You're just adding the framing logic on top.